 For centuries people have summered at Lake Tahoe.
 It was believed by the Washoe tribe that the waters of Da.aw (meaning big lake) had great healing powers and they often escaped the summer valley heat at the beautiful Lake Tahoe .

-John Charles Fremont and Charles Preuss discovered Lake Tahoe on Valentines Day, 1844.
-Fourteen years later in 1859 Billy Lapham moved to the lake from Placerville.
-Lapham built his “Lapham House and Landing” near the intersection of today’s Hwy 50 and the Pioneer Trail with barns and a corral across the street where Raley’s stands today.
-The Lapham House was a 12 room hotel along with a saloon.
-The Landing was located where Lakeside Marina is today.
+John Charles Fremont and Charles Preuss discovered Lake Tahoe on Valentine’s Day, 1844.
+Fourteen years later in 1859, Billy Lapham moved to the lake from Placerville.
+Lapham built his “Lapham House” near the intersection of today’s Hwy 50 and the Pioneer Trail with barns and a corral across the street where Raley’s stands today.
+The Lapham House was a 12-room hotel with a saloon that was located between stops on The Pony Express.